dotnet/csharplang/Design-Process.md

         * As an example, `[Proposal]: Params Collections` became `[Proposal]: Params Collections (VS 17.10, .NET 9)`
    4. Add the `Implemented Needs ECMA Spec` label to the issue.
 4. Add the feature to the [language version history](Language-Version-History.md) document.

+### Publishing notes

+When publishing a set of notes, take the following steps:

+1. Put the notes in the appropriate `meetings/<year>` folder.
+Notes should follow the `LDM-<year>-<month>-<date>.md` format.
+   1. Any supplemental documents for the meeting are also included here with the same prefix to ensure good sorting.
+   2. Include an agenda at the top with document-relative links to each topic discussed during LDM.
+2. Update the `meetings/<year>/README.md` to:
+   1. Move the date into the `C# Language Design Notes for <year>` section
+   2. Update the agenda to be the final agenda from the meeting notes.
+Remove document-relative links.
+   3. Include a link to the notes.
+This format is usually `[C# Language Design Meeting for <month> <day>, <year>](absolute-note-link)`.
+   4. If a topic was not discussed during LDM, or not fully finished, move the topic line back to `Schedule ASAP`.
+3. Commit the updates.
+Prefer using spelled out dates (ie, January 1st, 1970), rather than abbreviations, to avoid confusion.
+4. Update the champion issues of discussed topics with a link to the notes.
+Prefer using an exact link to the heading for that set of notes.
+5. Create a discussion for the new notes.
+The title format is `LDM Notes for <month> <day>, <year>`.
+Set the category to `LDM Notes`.
+   1. The discussion should link to the full notes, and copy the agenda from the README.
+6. Post the discussion to various communities to let people know the notes are up; at a minimum, to the C# LDM teams chat.
+We often post to discord as well, but that is dependent on people being who are on discord not being on vacation.